ChanthMiao/ghc-wiki-mirror/design/deprecation-mechanisms/type-class-methods.md

-It's already possible to attach (deprecation) warnings to class methods.
+It's already possible to attach top-level (deprecation) warnings to class methods.
 However, we need a different syntax for this new variant of warnings attached to methods:

 ```